 On this beautiful morning, there was no better place to be than standing near the cliff edge along the Benwee Head Loop marvelling at the majesty of the walls of vertical cliffs; shorn-off mountains dropping 255 metres into the depths of the North Atlantic.

-At the end of a narrow heathery promotory above Portacloy, work appears to be underway to rebuild the World War 11 lookout post.
+At the end of a narrow heathery promontory above Portacloy, work is underway to rebuild the World War 11 lookout post where coastwatchers kept guard during the Battle of the Atlantic.
 It was here that local volunteers once looked skywards to see Allied warplanes fly out into the Atlantic to protect convoys of vital supplies from North America to the UK.
 The warplanes played a deadly game of cat and mouse with German U-boats off the Mayo coast.
 Many German submariners and brave British sailors lost their lives off North and West Mayo during the Second World War.

 Over 160 years ago, Caesar Otway (1780-1842) amazingly climbed from the rocky shore far below where I was standing and was inspired to write: